arafatm/arafatm.github.io/_articles/agile/shape-up.md

 When asked to organize tasks for a project, people often separate work by person or role: they’ll create a list for Designers and a list for Programmers.
-This leads to the problem we talked about in the previous chapter—people will complete tasks, but the tasks won’t add up to a finished part of the project early enough.
+This leads to the problem we talked about in the previous chapter - people will complete tasks, but the tasks won’t add up to a finished part of the project early enough.

 To take an example outside of software, consider someone organizing a fundraising event.
 They could create a list of tasks for each of their three volunteers and track the work that way.
-But then there’d be no way to see the big picture of how the event is coming together—what’s done and what’s not done at the macro level.
-Instead, they should create lists based on the _structure_ of the project—the things that can be worked on and finished independently of each other.
+But then there’d be no way to see the big picture of how the event is coming together - what’s done and what’s not done at the macro level.
+Instead, they should create lists based on the _structure_ of the project - the things that can be worked on and finished independently of each other.
 To do that, they would create lists for Food Menu, Venue Setup, and Light/Sound.
 Then the organizer can easily see which areas are done and which areas have outstanding work.